vijeu/fake-news-detector/README.md

 ---

-## :page_facing_up: مجوز
+## :page_facing_up: License

-این پروژه تحت مجوز MIT License منتشر شده است. جزئیات در فایل LICENSE قرار دارد.
+This project is licensed under the MIT License.
+See the LICENSE file for details.